Downstream Biopharmaceutical Processes: Fundamentals and Design

 Why should you attend?

-To gain a deeper understanding of the fundamentals of recovery/purification operations for biopharmaceutical production and how these operations are developed for use at production scale.
+To gain a deeper understanding of the fundamentals of recovery and purification operations for biopharmaceutical production and how these operations are designed for use at production scale.
 This course provides both theoretical and practical insight through lectures and laboratory activities.

 Attend and you will learn

-- Theoretical and operational principles that underlie homogenization, centrifugation, chromatography, and tangential flow filtration—i.e., the downstream unit operations
+- Theoretical and operational principles that underlie homogenization (and other cell lysis methods), centrifugation, chromatography, and tangential flow filtration—i.e., the downstream unit operations

 - Regulatory expectations for design of downstream processing steps